aws-samples/template-for-closed-network-system-workloads-on-aws/usecases/infraops-console/README.md

 ## Overview and Architecture

-infraops-console is a web console application for securely managing AWS resources in closed network environments.
+infraops-console is a web console application for managing AWS resources in closed network environments.
 It provides integrated operations for EC2 instances, ECS services, and RDS databases, enabling multiple teams within an organization to safely share resources through group-based access control (ABAC).

 ### System Architecture